projectcapsule/capsule/docs/content/general/tutorial.md

 Capsule is a framework to implement multi-tenant and policy-driven scenarios in Kubernetes.
 In this tutorial, we'll focus on a hypothetical case covering the main features of the Capsule Operator.

-***Acme Corp***, our sample organization, is building a Container as a Service platform (CaaS) to serve multiple lines of business.
-Each line of business has its team of engineers that are responsible for the development, deployment, and operating of their digital products.
+***Acme Corp***, our sample organization, is building a Container as a Service platform (CaaS) to serve multiple lines of business, or departments, e.g. _Oil_, _Gas_, _Solar_, _Wind_, _Water_.
+Each department has its team of engineers that are responsible for the development, deployment, and operating of their digital products.
 We'll work with the following actors:

-* ***Bill***: the cluster administrator from the operations department of Acme Corp.
+* ***Bill***: the cluster administrator from the operations department of _Acme Corp_.

-* ***Alice***: the IT Project Leader in the Oil & Gas Business Units.
-She is responsible for a team made of different job responsibilities (developers, administrators, SRE engineers, etc.) working in separate multiple departments.
+* ***Alice***: the project leader in the _Oil_ & _Gas_ departments.
+She is responsible for a team made of different job responsibilities: e.g. developers, administrators, SRE engineers, etc.

-* ***Joe***:
-  He works at Acme Corp, as a lead developer of a distributed team in Alice's organization.
+* ***Joe***: works as a lead developer of a distributed team in Alice's organization.

-* ***Bob***:
-  He is the head of Engineering for the Water Business Unit, the main and historical line of business at Acme Corp.
+* ***Bob***: is the head of engineering for the _Water_ department, the main and historical line of business at _Acme Corp_.

 ## Assign Tenant ownership

 ### User as tenant owner
-Bill, the cluster admin, receives a new request from Acme Corp.'s CTO asking for a new tenant to be onboarded and Alice user will be the tenant owner.
-Bill then assigns Alice's identity of `alice` in the Acme Corp. identity management system.
+Bill, the cluster admin, receives a new request from _Acme Corp_'s CTO asking for a new tenant to be onboarded and Alice user will be the tenant owner.
+Bill then assigns Alice's identity of `alice` in the _Acme Corp_. identity management system.
 Since Alice is a tenant owner, Bill needs to assign `alice` the Capsule group defined by `--capsule-user-group` option, which defaults to `capsule.clastix.io`.

 To keep things simple, we assume that Bill just creates a client certificate for authentication using X.509 Certificate Signing Request, so Alice's certificate has `"/CN=alice/O=capsule.clastix.io"`.